aragon/osx/packages/contracts/docs/core/01-how-it-works/01-the-core-contracts/02-permissions/index.md

 ) external auth(_where, ROOT_PERMISSION_ID) {}
 ```

-and specifying the `_condition` address.
+and specifying the `_condition` contract address.
 This provides full flexibility to customize the conditions under which the function call is allowed.

-These conditions can be based on the calldata of the function such as

-- parameter values
-- function signature

-on-chain data such as

-- timestamps
-- token ownership
-- entries in curated registries

-or off-chain data being made available through third-party oracle services (e.g., [chain.link](https://chain.link/), [witnet.io](https://witnet.io/)) such as

-- market data
-- weather data
-- scientific data
-- sports data

-Typically, conditions are written specifically for and installed together with [plugins](../01-the-core-contracts/03-plugins.md).
+Typically, conditions are written specifically for and installed together with [plugins](../../01-the-core-contracts/03-plugins/index.md).

+To learn more about this advanced topic and possible applications, visit the [permission conditions](./01-conditions.md) section.

 #### Granting Permission to `ANY_ADDR`